Choosing Medical Scrubs Colors at Your Hospital

 1. Purple

 Many hospitals are switching to purple scrubs because they are very trendy right now.
 There are various shades like lavender and eggplant.
 The color represents strength and is often associated with royalty.
-Patients find the color appealing, as well, because it is something different than the green and blue scrubs they normally see.
+Patients find this color of scrubs appealing, as well, because it is something different than the green and blue scrubs they normally see.

 2. Red

 Red scrubs are perfect for hospital administration, laboratory, and pharmacy employees.
 Lighter shades like pink can uplift patients’ spirits, especially with younger female children.
-Darker shades like burgundy can have a calming effect on patients.
+They’re also a great choice for scrubs for women working in maternity wards.
+Alternatively, darker shades like burgundy can have a calming effect on patients.

 3. White